Sample Kubernetes Operator for Apache Cassandra Configuration Files

 helm install --namespace=cass-operator-system cass-operator ./charts/cass-operator-chart

-3. [Optional] You can override the following default Helm values:
+3. Optional: If needed, override any of the following default Helm values:

 clusterWideInstall: false